Minimally Invasive Spine Surgery

 high-resolution cameras, computer-assisted and robotic guidance , and real-time X-rays

 of the spine.

 Surgeons can use MISS for some types of spine surgery.
 These include lumbar or cervical

 discectomy, decompressive laminectomy, and spinal fusion with metal rods and screws.

 Why might I need minimally invasive spine surgery?

 Most people who have back pain will not need surgery.
 Your healthcare provider might

 advise spine surgery if you have a back problem that hasn't gotten better with another

-you have a type of problem that surgery may help.
-This includes conditions such as:
+spine surgery if you have a type of problem that surgery may help.
+This includes conditions

 Spinal stenosis (narrowing of the spinal canal)